Vegas Used To Be The Safest Place To Get Drunk

 Vegas is a bastion of soft targets.
 Part of the charm is the openness of it all.
 There’s an American optimism in the design of the city with expansive casino floors, outside venues and bars, massive hotels with underground parking lots, inside vistasfilled with restaurants and courtyards, miles of pools and sunbathing grounds.
 The strip was made for walking and people watching.
 Yet, these attractions become vulnerabilities when people are permitted to walk around with killing machines.

-Vegas represents a macrocosm of the United States.
+Vegas represents a microcosm of the United States.
 Pushing limits, taking risks, celebrating spontaneity and resilience, the city of sin embodies our national respect for free will.

 But the concept of freedom has been bastardized by the pro-gun advocates who have manipulated the second amendment into a right to bear weapons of mass destruction.
 Most Americans are not in favor of automatic weapons, yet our Congress is considering loosening regulations on them, not tightening it.